-Australia’s location in the Southern Hemisphere, just a short distance to the equator compared to the UK, means the seasons in Australia are very different compared to what we are used to at home.
+Australia’s location in the Southern Hemisphere means the seasons in Australia are very different compared to what we are used to at home.

-The sheer size of the country, which is larger than the sub-continent of Europe excluding Russia, means different regions experience different variations of the seasons.
-From extreme heat and rainy seasons in the tropical north to four seasons in one day down in Melbourne – just ask Crowded House.
-If you’re looking to relocate to Australia here is a guide to the seasons, so you can plan for whatever the weather throws at you – probably plenty of sunshine if Home and Away is anything to go by.
+The sheer size of the country, which is larger than Europe, means different regions experience different variations of the seasons.
+From extreme heat and rainy seasons in the tropical north to four seasons in one day down in Melbourne.

 Get your free Australia Buying Guide to have everything that you need to know about buying Down Under in one place.

-Winter, which takes place between June and August, in Australia is nothing like the UK.
-Although southern parts such as Tasmania and Melbourne, where temperatures can dip to lows of around 5°C, can experience cool conditions, Australia does not experience widespread snow (accept at high altitudes).
-You’ll still be able to head to the beach in many places, which eats scraping the ice of the windscreen back in the UK or shivering on a platform because your trains been delayed because of light dusting of snow.
+Winter is between June and August.
+Although southern parts such as Tasmania and Melbourne see temperatures dip to lows of around 5°C, Australia does not experience widespread snow (accept at high altitudes).
+You’ll still be able to head to the beach in many places.

 You’ll still be able to head to the beach in many places during winter.